RobDickinson/screedb/README.md

 Project Structure
 -----------------

 This project is based on RocksDB 4.6.1, which is a stable public release.
+Files were added to this base distribution but no existing files from RocksDB were modified.

 New files added:

--	include/rocksdb/utilities/fptreedb.h (declares FPTreeDB class)
+-	utilities/fptreedb/fptreedb.h (FPTreeDB class header)
 -	utilities/fptreedb/fptreedb.cc (FPTreeDB class implementation)
--	examples/fptreedb_example.cc (test program adapted from simple_example)
+-	utilities/fptreedb/fptreedb_example.cc (small example adapted from simple_example)

-Existing files modified:

--	src.mk (to include FPTreeDB in static library)
--	examples/.gitignore (to ignore fptreedb_example)
--	examples/Makefile (to build fptreedb_example)
+-	utilities/fptreedb/fptreedb_test.cc (unit tests using Google C++ Testing Framework)

 <a name="installation"/>